I'll Do 4 U

 "I'll Do 4 U" is a song by American hip hop artist Father MC, with background vocals by R&B artist Mary J. Blige.
 The song was recorded for Father MC's debut album Father's Day and released as the second single for the album in October 1990.
-It samples "Got To Be Real" by Cheryl Lynn.
+It samples "Got to Be Real" by Cheryl Lynn.

+Music video

+The official music video was directed by Antoine Fuqua.